open-telemetry/opentelemetry-android/auto-instrumentation/okhttp/okhttp-3.0/README.md

 implementation("io.opentelemetry.android:okhttp-3.0-library:OPENTELEMETRY_VERSION")
 byteBuddy("io.opentelemetry.android:okhttp-3.0-agent:OPENTELEMETRY_VERSION")

-After adding the plugin and the dependencies in your project, you'll automatically get your OkHttp requests traced.
+After adding the plugin and the dependencies to your project, your OkHttp requests will be traced automatically.

 ### Configuration